ludiosarchive/mute-new-tabs/README.md

 5. Open `chrome://extensions/` in Chrome.

+6. Check "Developer mode" at the top-right.

-6. Click "Load unpacked extension...", then select the cloned `mute-all-tabs-by-default` directory.
+7. Click "Load unpacked extension...", then select the cloned `mute-all-tabs-by-default` directory.

-7. Check "Allow in incognito" if you also want incognito tabs to be muted by default.
+8. Check "Allow in incognito" if you also want incognito tabs to be muted by default.

 Thanks